can3p/wave-research/README.md

 Now, since everything is in place now, we need to get visualization working.
 Initially I decided to try out [trivial-gamekit][11] which has a very nice [tutorial][12]

+I bet it works awesome for some people, however, sbcl *really* does not want to play well there without some [tricks][13].
+In addition to the most of sdl-based graphic libraries caused very high cpu usage for me (with notable exception of trivial-gamekit to be fair), plus using those libraries implied that I'll do window handling, image loading and lots of other boilerplate on my own which I did not want to do at all.
+In the worst case I would have to draw graphs by myself and the scale of this task started making me really sad.

+After a couple of days filled with banging my head against the wall there I suddenly came to a revelation, that I don't need to go that way at all, since I already have all-mighty emacs at hand.
+Quick search proved that my guess was [right][14] and simple [change][15] to emacs config enabled the desired feature for me.

+Another option and potentially cooler one could be to employ [integration][16] with junyper notebooks.
+Well, it would be cooler if we had well-baked ready made libraries in common lisp world and we don't.
+Just have a look on all the goodness that is already [there][17] in python.

 [1]: https://github.com/can3p/wave-research/blob/master/jumps.wav
 [2]: https://github.com/filonenko-mikhail/cl-portaudio
 [3]: https://github.com/RobBlackwell/cl-wav